hammadasif402/hammadasif402/README.md

 * 🔭 I’m currently working on mutiple **Data Science/Analytics Projects.**
 * 🤝🏻 I'm open for collaborations in **Data Science** and **Machine Learning** domains.
-* 💻 I'm looking for an experience in field of **Natural language processing.**
+* 💻 I'm looking for an experience in field of **Natural language processing.*
-* 💬 Ask me about anything [here](https://www.linkedin.com/in/hammad-asif-32b54a207/) I am happy to help.
 * 🥅 2022 Goals: Contribute more to Open Source projects.
 * ⚡ Fun fact: love to code and solve problems
 * 📌 Scroll down to see my **Pinned Repositories.**